Structural Diagnostics : Assessing Fire Damage

 - High heat can cause the pore water in the concrete to evaporate which can lead to spalling of the concrete.

-The assessment also included testing of the concrete via a sounding hammer.
+Our assessments also include testing of the concrete via a sounding hammer.
 A sounding hammer can be used to compare the resonance of the concrete after it is struck by the hammer.
 Healthy concrete will exhibit a sharp, high-frequency ringing sound when struck, while damaged or poor-quality concrete will typically exhibit a dull thud or soft noise.We, in corroboration with may documented cases, have found the sounding hammer technique to be a reliable and cost-effective means of assessing damage to concrete in the wake of a fire.
 The sounding hammer can also be used for destructive testing to assess the strength of the concrete.
 Healthy concrete will be unphased by a couple blows from a sounding hammer while heat-damaged concrete will crumble away with a few rigorous hits.
 Additionally the fracture mechanics of heat-damaged concrete is unique in that the fracture plane will typically form around the aggregate as opposed to directly through the aggregate, which is characteristic of healthy concrete.